 - Comb and flip hair to the front.

-- Pull rubber band straight down until you reach a desired length.
+- KEEP CHIN TUCKED, Tie hair with a rubber band.
+Pull rubber band straight down until you reach a desired length.

 - Easy to tie hair and cut.